duxsco/gentoo-installation/README.md

 After completion of this installation guide, SSH connections will be possible via SSH public key authentication to the:

 - Gentoo Linux system: `ssh -p 50022 david@<IP address>`
-- Initramfs system to LUKS unlock remotely (further info at the bottom of this page): `ssh -p 50023 david@<IP address`
+- Initramfs system to LUKS unlock remotely (further info at the bottom of this page): `ssh -p 50023 root@<IP address`
-- Customised SystemRescueCD system: `ssh -p 50024 david@<IP address`
+- Customised SystemRescueCD system: `ssh -p 50024 root@<IP address`

 All three boot options are available in GRUB's boot menu.